 - Prioritize mental health – The Harvard Business Review found that almost half of their survey respondents felt their mental health had declined since the pandemic began.
 And another study found that 75% of workers in the US struggled with anxiety at work due to the pandemic and other world events.
 Consider providing counseling services or mental health resources.
 And make sure managers and leaders check-in and connect with employees in a meaningful way.

 - Health and safety – Provide all the information people need with regards to their health benefits and make it easily accessible.
-Offer whatever wellness perks you can like gym memberships, yoga classes, healthy snacks in the breakroom, or even a “bring your dog to work” day.
+Offer whatever wellness perks you can like gym memberships, yoga classes, healthy allergy-free snacks in the breakroom, or even a “bring your dog to work” day.

 - Workplace recognition – Show employees are valued by welcoming new hires, celebrating personal milestones, and highlighting employee spotlights to share wins.
 A Gallup survey found employee recognition is not only motivating for the individual but also boosts productivity and loyalty to the company.
 This could look like a public announcement, a handwritten note, or even a LinkedIn recommendation to show appreciation.